• Skip to primary navigation

 Mincemeat muffins pinterest image.

-These moist and fluffy mincemeat muffins are gently spiced with warming cinnamon and have a hidden layer of fruity mincemeat inside.
+Moist and fluffy mincemeat muffins are gently spiced with warming cinnamon with a hidden layer of fruity mincemeat inside.

 Perfect for using up those half-used jars of mincemeat, and best of all they can be made in under 30 minutes!